 Major layoffs have been abundant in recent times, which is why many H-1B visa holders have been affected.
-There are over 500,000 foreign high-skilled workers on an H1-B visa in the US who are largely dependent upon their employers for health insurance for themselves and their families.
-As the Covid-19 pandemic spreads and many companies are laying off employees including those on H1-B visas, these workers are in a conundrum about meeting their medical expenses.
-While COBRA, Medicaid and ACA will be applicable to US citizens, H1-B visa holders may not be eligible.
+There are over 500,000 foreign high-skilled workers on an H-1B visa in the US who are largely dependent upon their employers for health insurance for themselves and their families.
+Losing your employment will most certain bring up the question of what to do for health insurance coverage while in limbo between jobs or immigration status.
+While COBRA, Medicaid and ACA will be applicable to US citizens, H-1B visa holders may not be eligible.
 So, what are your options for health insurance as an H-1B holder?

-Health Insurance for Temporary Visa Workers in the US
+Health Insurance for H1B Visa Holders in the US

 It is a known fact that medical costs in the US can be exorbitant.
-Trying to meet this from your own pocket without having health insurance can cost you a dear penny.
+Trying to pay these costs from your own pocket without having health insurance can cost you a fortune.
 This is exacerbated if you have pre-existing medical conditions and need constant care.
-60% of all bankruptcies are due to medical costs arising without having medical insurance to cover it.
+Did you know that 60% of all bankruptcies are due to medical costs because of the lack of health insurance coverage?

 Approximate Expense For A Medical Emergency Without Health Insurance

-How does the temporary foreign worker on an H1-B visa tackle medical insurance without having a job especially since his employer sponsors his medical insurance as well?
-Since the unique visa situation for many temporary workers does not allow them to access the domestic health insurance offered by the state, we outline some health insurance options for H1-B visa holders
+How does the temporary foreign worker on an H-1B visa tackle medical insurance without having a job, especially since their employer likely sponsors their medical insurance as well?
+Since this unique visa situation for many temporary workers does not allow them to access the domestic health insurance offered by the state, we have outlined some alternative health insurance options for H-1B visa holders.

-When an H1-B visa holder is uninsured through his employer, he is vulnerable to exorbitant medical expenses.
+When an H-1B visa holder is uninsured through their employer, they are vulnerable to exorbitant medical expenses.
 Buying a travel medical insurance policy is a great option that can provide coverage for anywhere between 5 to 364 days.
 Not only is travel medical insurance one of the most inexpensive options available, it covers any new medical condition as well.

 Here’s a list of affordable travel medical insurance plans that will fit your needs

-Inbound USA Basic, for example is a basic insurance plan that covers for urgent care and acute onset of pre-existing conditions.
+Seven Corners Travel Medical USA Visitor Basic, for example, is a basic insurance plan that covers urgent care and the acute onset of pre-existing conditions.

-Another great option is buying a Short-term Health Insurance.
-It provides coverage between 30 to a maximum of 180 days.
+Another great option is buying short-term health insurance.
+It provides coverage between 30 days to a maximum of 180 days.
 Although slightly more expensive than travel medical insurance, short-term health insurance plans have the advantage of catering to different budget options, with deductible and copay options.

 Need a Short-Term Insurance Plan?